Frequently Asked Questions

 Question: What is the shipping cost and timeframe for signed books ordered via the 8th Circle Gift Shop?

-Answer: All orders placed during November 2017 will ship by December 11, 2017.
-The 8th Circle Gift Shop ships worldwide from the United States.
-Shipping in the United States is $3 for the first book and $1 for each additional book.
-International shipping outside of the U.S. is $20 for the first item and $4 for each additional item.
-All packages are mailed via the USPS (U.S. Postal Service); tracking numbers will be e-mailed once available.
+Answer: The 8th Circle Gift Shop ships worldwide from the United States.
+Shipping in the U.S. is $5 for the first item and $1 for each additional item.
+International shipping outside of the U.S. as of 2019 is $25 for the first item and $10 for each additional item.
+All packages are mailed via USPS (U.S. Postal Service); tracking numbers will be e-mailed once available.

 Question: I have questions about my signed books order.

-Answer: Contact Tiffany's manservant at 8thcirclepress @ tiffanyreisz.com.
+Answer: Contact Tiffany's manservant at manservant @ tiffanyreisz.com.

 The Original Sinners Series